ThinkEQ/assembly-solutions-ltd/src/pages/news/gareth-edwards-promoted-to-sales-commercial-director.md

         T﻿his is a well-deserved promotion and the family of Directors are delighted to have Gareth on the Board as the company continues it's rapid growth journey.
+  - type: testimonial
+    testimonial:
+      alignment: standard
+      name: Gareth Balshaw, Managing Director
+      quote: "Gareth joined the business in 2005 and has worked his way up from Production Operator to Costing Manager, Sales Manager, and now Sales Director.
+This promotion makes Gareth the first non-family member Director and it is a pleasure to see him reach this well-deserved milestone in his career.
+He has helped the company grow from by £1million in the last 12 months and I am looking forward to seeing the success he brings to ASL throughout the years ahead. "
 seo:
   title: Gareth Edwards Promoted to Sales Director
   description: Gareth Edwards promoted to Sales Director